DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Introduction

 Most efforts in deep learning for image analysis have used some form of supervised learning.
 However, existing supervised learning methods face challenges when there is a lack of labeled data.
 In public datasets of CT scans, for instance, less than 10\% of the total slices contain calcified areas, despite the overall abundance of scans.
 This scarcity of labeled, relevant data poses a significant challenge for supervised approaches.
 Additionally, considering that calcifications typically cover only 3-5 millimeters, it becomes evident how challenging this task is.
 This small size makes accurate detection even more difficult, underscoring the need for advanced methods capable of identifying such minute details in CT scans.

 Another learning paradigm that effectively addresses the mentioned data scarcity challenges is self-supervised learning (SSL) \cite{Nielsen2023-yx, Li2024-qq, Huang2023-mf}.
-In traditional computer vision tasks, there is typically a large amount of unlabeled data available for SSL methods.
-SSL holds significant promise for enhancing coronary artery calcium scoring, particularly in the context of limited labeled data.
-In traditional supervised learning approaches, obtaining sufficient labeled datasets can be challenging and time-consuming, especially in the clinical domain where calcified medical images are often rare.
-SSL allows models to learn from vast amounts of unlabeled data by extracting features and patterns without the need for explicit annotations \cite{Huang2023-mf}.
-This capability is particularly valuable for CAC scoring, as it enables more robust training of algorithms to identify calcium deposits in coronary arteries.
-Furthermore, while several studies have successfully developed automated CAC scoring using supervised learning methods, there is currently no reported method using self-supervised learning model on both gated and non-gated non-contrast ECG CTs.
+Traditional supervised approaches face difficulties with the limited availability of labeled datasets, especially for calcified medical images.
+SSL allows models to learn from unlabeled data by extracting features without requiring explicit annotations \cite{Huang2023-mf}, enabling more robust training of algorithms to identify calcium deposits.
+This capability is particularly valuable for CAC scoring where labeled data is scarce.
+Despite successful automated CAC scoring methods using supervised learning, there is currently no reported method using SSL on both gated and non-gated non-contrast ECG CTs.

 In this study, we have implemented one of the most popular SSL training technique using vision transformers (ViT) \cite{Xiao2023-wz} and commonly known as DINO (self-distillation with no labels) \cite{Caron2021-ci}.
 Regarding the architectural design of ViT models, generated features by ViT model in DINO model make possible to use these features in different tasks such as classification, segmentation or detection.
-In our approach, ViT models trained with DINO technique are utilized to classify CT slices whether containing calcified area.
-When it is considered that the area covered by calcification in CT slices and the ratio of CT slices containing calcification areas to across all CT slices in dataset, generating the features highlighting and capturing calcification areas is a challenging task.
+In our approach, we employ Vision Transformer (ViT) models trained via the DINO technique to classify CT slices based on the presence of calcified areas.
+Given that calcifications typically occupy only 0.04\% of each CT slice and appear in less than 10\% of all slices in the dataset, generating features that effectively highlight and capture these small calcified regions presents a significant challenge.